 - serial The serial number of the token, that tries to authenticate. - user The loginname/username of the user, who tries to authenticate. - realm The realm of the user, who tries to authenticate.
-If the realm is omitted, the user is looked up in the default realm. - pass The password, that consists of the OTP PIN and the OTP value. - otponly If set to 1, only the OTP value is verified.
+If the realm is omitted, the user is looked up in the default realm. - type The tokentype of the tokens, that are taken into account during authentication.
+Requires authz policy application_tokentype.
+Is ignored when a distinct serial is given. - pass The password, that consists of the OTP PIN and the OTP value. - otponly If set to 1, only the OTP value is verified.
 This is used in the management UI.
 Only used with the parameter serial. - transaction_id The transaction ID for a response to a challenge request - state The state ID for a response to a challenge request